microsoft/coyote/docs/_learn/programming-models/machines/unit-testing.md

 When `StateMachineTestKit<M>` is instantiated, it creates an instance of the machine `M`, which executes in a special runtime that provides isolation.
 The internals of the machine (e.g. the queue) are properly initialized, as if the machine was executing in production.
-However, if the machine is trying to create other machines, it will get a _dummy_ `MachineId`, and if the machine tries to send an event to a machine other than itself, that event will be dropped.
+However, if the machine is trying to create other machines, it will get a _dummy_ `ActorId`, and if the machine tries to send an event to a machine other than itself, that event will be dropped.
 Talking to external APIs (e.g. network or storage) will require mocking (as is the case in regular unit-testing).